CameronMetcalfe/LaunchCodeChallenge/README.md

 	host locations, or database ports

 ## Node and React project building
+For first time launch, go into both the node-level and react-level folders and run "npm install" in each of them

 Running the included startProj.bat will launch both the Node.js and react processes, which are in separate folders with their own npm commands
-	To run these processes manually, type "npm run dev" in the node-level directory, then "npm start" in the react-level directory
+	To run these processes manually, type "npm run dev" in the node-level directory, then "npm start" in the react-level directory, you will likely need to do these commands in seperate terminals

 # Getting Started with Create React App